FAQ's

 A. Academic or technical works, or adult poetry, alternative lifestyle, art or architecture, cooking or food or wine, economics, gardening, horror, music, new age, occult, religious/devotional/inspirational works, short stories, sci-fi, science, supernatural or fantasy, strong violence or abusive sex and self-help books.
 NAC seldom considers previously self-published work.

-A. It depends on the stage of the process you are at.
-We will not do so prior to an author accepting a NAC ‘Author Invitation’.
-If such an invitation is extended and accepted adult works go forward initially for a 50-page read.
+A. We will not do so prior to an author accepting a NAC ‘Author Invitation’.
+If such an invitation is extended and accepted, we initially extend adult works a 50-page read.

-Q. Does NAC help with suggestions re manuscript formatting?
+Q: Does NAC help with suggestions regarding manuscript formatting?

-A. Yes, once an author has joined our journey.
+A. Yes, once an author has joined our list.

 A. No.